Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization

-Here we want to propose and follow a new avenue by studying the properties of operators instead of wave functions.
+Here we want to propose and follow a new avenue by studying the properties of operators instead of wave functions \ch{which offer a unified perspective of the non-interacting and interacting cases}.
 Our motivation is the following observation: In an Anderson localized model, the projectors onto the eigenstates $P_n=|E_n\rangle\langle E_n|$ are conserved {\it quasi-local operators}, i.e., they are centered at a site in the lattice and decay exponentially away from this site.
 These operators are also often called local integrals of motion (LIOMs).
 Without loss of generality, we can order the operators such that $P_n$ is an operator localized around lattice site $n$.
-To be more precise, we can use the fermionic language in which the Anderson Hamiltonian and any unitary transformation of this Hamiltonian is bilinear.
+To be more precise, we can use the fermionic language in which the Anderson Hamiltonian and any unitary transformation of this Hamiltonian are bilinear.
 We can then write $P_n = \sum_{ij} a^n_{ij} c^\dagger_i c_j $ where $c_i^{(\dagger)}$ is a fermionic annihilation (creation) operator at site $i$ and $|a^n_{ij}|\sim \exp(|i-n|)\exp(|j-n|)$ are amplitudes.
 In particular, the contribution of bilinear operators to $P_n$ is exponentially suppressed with the distance they cover.